epelde/tdd-resources/README.md

 > Obviously those who do TDD know that TDD drastically helps to enforce good design.

-Como bien me dijo Xabi que le dijo Luis Artola:
+Como bien me dijo Xabi Saez de Ocariz que le dijo Luis Artola:

 > Los frameworks te hacen ir rápido cuando deberías de ir despacio.

-Eso podemo evitarlo aplicando TDD.
+Esto podemos tratar de evitarlo aplicando TDD.

 **Test code is just as importante as production code.
 It is not a second-class citizen.
 It requieres thought, design and care.
 It must be kept as clean as production code.**